beehive-lab/tornadovm-benchmarks/README.md

-# TornadoVM Benchmarks

-TornadoVM Benchmark Suite.
+# TornadoVM Benchmark Suite

+TornadoVM Benchmark Suite. **This is a work in progress** and it is a framework to  compare the TornadoVM applications with Java Streams and Java Vector API.
+Not all implementations contain the Java Vector API at the moment.

 ## How to build?